 NOTE: Defining the optimal volume of lentiviral mix for efficient reprogramming, without compromising cell viability, requires optimization (see Supplementary Figure 1 for more details).
 HDFs with more than 7 passages may require higher volumes of viruses than cells with lower passages.

-After 16 hours of incubation, remove viruses and add DMEM.
+After 16 hours of incubation, remove viruses and add complete DMEM.
 Allow cells to recover for 6-8 h.

-After recovery, aspirate medium and add 2 mL DMEM with 8 μg/mL polybrene.
+After recovery, aspirate medium and add 2 mL of complete DMEM with 8 μg/mL polybrene.

 Do a second transduction as described in step 4.6 and incubate at 37 C, 5% CO2 for 16 h.
 This is day -1 of reprogramming.
-The lentiviral mix can be performed on day -2 for both transductions and kept at 4 C.
+The lentiviral mix can be prepared on day -2 for both transductions and kept at 4 C.

-On the next day, remove the viruses and add DMEM supplemented with 1 μg/mL DOX.
+On the next day, remove the viruses and add complete DMEM supplemented with 1 μg/mL DOX.
 This is day 0 of reprogramming.
 Incubate at 37 C, 5% CO2 for 48 hours.

-At day 2 of reprogramming, split each well in a 1:2 ratio.
+At day 2 of reprogramming, split each well at 1:2 ratio.

 Aspirate medium and wash cells with 1 mL PBS.